carmichaelize/carmichaelize.css/README.md

 I created CARMICHAELIZE.CSS because I'm frustrated with having to extend existing resets with the specifics of the way I work.

-It hasn’t of yet been tested on a full build by myself and may still contain underlying issues and bugs, yet to be addressed.
+It hasn’t of yet been tested on a full build by myself and may still contain underlying issues, yet to be addressed.

 Scott Carmichael - http://www.scottcarmichael.co.uk/